spec-framework/documentation/output/chapters/SpecReusability.pier.md

-The remaining methods are getters, sub widget delegation methods, a method to disply the title, and a method to register to list selection changes\.
+The remaining methods are getters, sub widget delegation methods, a method to display the title, and a method to register to list selection changes\.
 The code
 [1\.8](#ex_protocolList_others) shows the implementations of these methods as well as their protocol\.